The LIBOR Transition - FAQs, Updates and More

 SOFR is calculated as a volume-weighted median of transaction level tri-party repo transaction data, General Collateral Finance repo transaction data and data on bilateral U.S. Treasury repos cleared through Fixed Income Clearing Corporation's delivery-versus-payment service provided by DTCC Solutions LLC.
 SOFR is published each business day on the NY Fed’s website, while Term SOFR is published on the CME Group website.

-Thereafter, the ARRC released in May 2020 its recommended Best Practices for Completing Transition From LIBOR, which subsequently were updated in Sept.
-2020.
+The ARRC released in May 2020 its recommended Best Practices for Completing Transition From LIBOR, which subsequently were updated in September 2020.
 The ARRC’s Best Practices were intended to clarify the timelines and interim milestones for floating rate notes, business loans, consumer loans, securitizations and derivatives that the ARRC believed were appropriate for transitioning away from LIBOR in order to minimize market disruption and support a smooth transition to SOFR.

-As noted by the ARRC, LIBOR and SOFR have different characteristics, and where SOFR is used as a replacement for LIBOR, a spread adjustment will be added to SOFR to make the rate levels more comparable.
-Therefore, the ARRC-endorsed fallback language provides for a static spread adjustment that would be fixed at a specified time at or before LIBOR’s cessation and make the spread-adjusted rate comparable to LIBOR by minimizing the expected change in value arising from the move to a replacement benchmark based on SOFR.
+As noted by the ARRC, LIBOR and SOFR have different characteristics, and where SOFR is used as a replacement for LIBOR, a spread adjustment will be added to SOFR to make the rate more comparable.
+Therefore, the ARRC-endorsed fallback language provides for a static spread adjustment that was fixed on March 5, 2021.